Ary Abittan

-Ary Abittan (born 31 January 1974) is a French actor and humorist.
+Ary Abittan is a French actor and humorist.
+He is particularly known for his role in Serial (Bad) Weddings.

 Life and career

 Ary Abittan was born on January 31, 1974, in Paris.
 He comes from a Sephardic Jewish (Maghrebi Jewish) family.
 His father is from Morocco and his mother from Tunisia.
 He spent part of his childhood between Garges-lès-Gonesse and Sarcelles.

 At age 19, he became a taxi driver, like his father, an activity that allowed him to finance his first theater lessons.